2022 SLMACC funding round – application deadline extended

 Grants pathway

-- Co-design is optional.
+- Co-design was optional.

-- Requires less funding (up to $250,000 in total).
+- Required less funding (up to $250,000 in total).

 Collaboration pathway

-- Must evidence co-design.
+- Must have evidenced co-design.

-- Require more funding (for example, up to $300,000 per year).
+- Required more funding (for example, up to $300,000 per year).

-Both grant applications and collaboration concepts should:
+Both grant applications and collaboration concepts were to:

 - reflect the priorities in the 2022 SLMACC priorities paper and the principals and thematic areas identified in the SLMACC investment plan 2022-2027